 A driftwood lamp is one of the simplest things you can make with driftwood – don’t be intimidated.
 You would really have to work at it to make a driftwood lamp that DOES NOT look good.
 It’s a matter of placing and attaching the driftwood pieces in a position that you find pleasing to the eye.
 But, first things first – find yourself a lamp base that you want to use or buy a kit with all the necessary pieces.

 1. Gather your Driftwood.
-If you don’t have a local source, try our online driftwood store, LittleDriftwoodShop.com.
+If you don’t have a local source, we have driftwood available in varying sizes.
 There are also other sellers on Etsy with varying prices.

 2. Find your Lamp.
 For the lamp I’m working with here, I found the lamp at a thrift store for $8.00 and tested it before leaving the store to make sure it still worked.
 This particular lamp was an easy one to work with as it was just a metal rod sitting on a metal base.
 What I particularly liked was that it had a pull chain on/off switch.
 Find a lamp that is the right height for the pieces of driftwood that you will be working with and one that you can easily take apart down to the rod.
 Some lamps will not have a rod but that’s okay – a creative mind will be able to use driftwood pieces to create a base.
 In that instance, you could use long thin driftwood pieces like we are using here or you could use unique and bulkier pieces to create your base and you won’t have to try to hide the rod.
 Just make sure your driftwood lamp base is stable.